 Evelyn Schuele, MA, NCC, LPC

-When not at work, Evelyn enjoys her role as a wife and mother.
-Quality time with friends and family, spending time outdoors (when it's warm), watching college football (she and her husband enjoy a friendly football rivalry between Ohio State and Notre Dame), and reading a good book are the main things she might fill free time with.
+When not at work, Evelyn enjoys her role as a partner and mother.
+She appreciates quality time with friends and family, spending time outdoors (when it's warm), watching college football (she and her husband enjoy a friendly football rivalry between Ohio State and Notre Dame), gardening, and reading a good book.